 Whilst his mustache might make you unhappy, is there something you can do as a compromise to help him, or make him happy.
 Like playing Xbox with him, or allowing his friends over to watch the football.
 By compromising, you both win.

 It’s important to communicate your needs in a relationship, and if you get pushback, try to explain it differently.
-It’s possible that your boyfriend is reluctant to change his mustache because he thinks it makes him look cool or handsome or unique, and that might be true.
+Your boyfriend might be reluctant to change his mustache because he thinks it makes him look cool or handsome or unique, and that might be true.

 But if the only reason he has it is that other people think it looks good on him, and not because he likes having facial hair.
 You could try to remind him of this fact by saying something like: “I love how confident you are!
 I want us both to feel good about ourselves and our appearance together, so maybe we can work together on making sure that happens.

 If you want your boyfriend to shave his mustache, it’s important that you communicate your needs in a relationship.
-If he doesn’t want to do it, try to explain it in a different way.
+If he doesn’t want to do it, try to explain it differently.

 Instead of making him feel bad for not wanting to get rid of his ‘stache, tell him how much better it makes you feel when he shaves (or at least trims).
 Explain why shaving is important for both parties and show appreciation for what he does have done already.